 This course guides you through more complex general and specialised material, including texts with illustrations, tables, notes and references.
 It considers strategies for dealing with layout problems such as overmatter and what to do when more than a conventional proofread is required.
-The seven varied exercises, covering public information to academic texts, provide plenty of scope for practice, including the opportunity to test your proofreading accuracy in the ‘zero tolerance’ challenge.
+The nine varied exercises, covering public information to academic texts, provide plenty of scope for practice, including the opportunity to test your proofreading accuracy in the ‘zero tolerance’ challenge.

 What you should know after the course